-(Named from petun, Brazilian name for tobacco, to which Petunia is allied)
+(Named from petun, the Brazilian name for tobacco, to which Petunia is allied)

 The writer will never forget their use in the “Garden of the Heart,” in Central Park, New York City.
 The rock walls rise on several sides of the garden and into the chinks of these rocks Dr. Southwick had sown Petunia seed; the resulting plants have continued to self-sow there year after year.
 The flowers are small and the colors not especially good, but as a whole, the effect is worthy of admiration.

-GENERAL.
-Seeds of Petunias may be sown in the sunny window or hotbed in March, or in the open soil in May.
+Seeds of Petunias may be sown in a sunny window or hotbed in March, or in the open soil in May.
 The plants should always stand 9 inches apart.
 As the seeds are very fine, great care is necessary in sowing and in resisting the temptation to allow more plants to grow than will develop properly.
-Someone has said that the way to get the best single Petunias is to sow the best doubles, because the seeds of the latter do not produce all double flowers.
-The slowest and smallest seedlings are more apt to be doubles than those are that germinate rapidly and grow quickly.
-The better sorts of Petunia seed will frequently cost more than the ordinary and inferior strains, but they are worth the difference.
+Someone has said that the way to get the best single Petunias is to sow the best doubles because the seeds of the latter do not produce all double flowers.
+The slowest and smallest seedlings are more apt to be doubled than those that germinate rapidly and grow quickly.
+The better sorts of Petunia seeds will frequently cost more than the ordinary and inferior strains, but they are worth the difference.

-Petunias prefer full sunlight, but will bloom in partial shade.
-They will thrive in rather dry soil if this is well enriched, and also upon soil either too rich or too poor for most annuals, if the moisture conditions are right.
-Thus one may see that the Petunia is most adaptable.
+Petunias prefer full sunlight but will bloom in partial shade.
+They will thrive in rather dry soil if this is well enriched, and also upon soil either too rich or too poor for most annuals if the moisture conditions are right.
+Thus one may see that the Petunia is the most adaptable.